 Where to Stay in Jersey City

 Looking for a specific place to stay in Jersey?
 From quaint bed and breakfasts to rural cabins in New Jersey, there are plenty of great places to stay.
 These are our highest recommendations for Jersey City.

 Best Airbnb in Jersey City – Large Sunny Room

 As the name implies, this is a large, sunny room in a friendly, stylishly decorated apartment, where you’ll have plenty of space to stretch out, but also have a knowledgeable host to chat to.
 The location in Newport is pretty amazing, considering the super affordable price, with both Jersey City and Manhattan (10-15 minutes on PATH train) at your fingertips.
-Easily the best Airbnb in Jersey City.
+Easily the best place to stay in Newport.

 Best Hotel in Jersey City – Holland Hotel Jersey City/Hoboken

 For an affordable stay in Jersey City, you can’t really go wrong with this bed and breakfast in New Jersey.
 This place is reasonably priced, has nicely sized and nicely styled rooms, has a free breakfast of pastries and coffee, but plenty of places to eat on the doorstep, too.
 Location wise, this top Jersey City hotel is around a 10 minute walk to the PATH station that’ll zip you right into Manhattan should you wish.

 Romantic Things to Do in Jersey City